Is the manuscript of your children’s book ready for publishing? If so, you may be wondering how much does it cost to publish a children’s book.

 The layout is vital for young readers who are still learning to focus.
 A poorly designed and formatted book frustrates the reader and will negatively impact your reputation as a children’s book author.

 You can expect to pay between $400 and $1500 to design and layout your book.
-The cost varies depending on the type of book.
+The costs vary depending on the type of book.

 Marketing is absolutely crucial to successfully publish a children’s book and making a profit from your investment.